mpsc-lab-umbc/docker-scripts/README.md

 ## Making your Changes Persistent

 Recreating the container will remove any custom packages that you might have installed.
-If you end up installing a lot of new tools and make them persistent across the containers, it's better to make a new image.
+If you end up installing a lot of new tools and want make them persistent across the containers, it's better to make a new image.
 Trace the following steps

 * Set a custom name to your image `IMAGE=your_custom_image_name` in the `Makefile`.
 * Add the install commands into the the `Dockerfile` followed by `RUN` directive. e.g.